-title: Excel and Google Sheets
+# Using Excel and Google Sheets data in MotherDuck

 :::tip

-In order use these extensions, you will need to first install the DuckDB CLI.
+To use these extensions, you will need to first install the DuckDB CLI.
 [Instructions can be found here.](/getting-started/interfaces/connect-query-from-duckdb-cli).

 :::